xaur/writings/201808xx-decred-for-custody-providers.md

 ## Voting rights and rewards

-Holding Decred grants voting rights that allow holders to influence how the network evolves technically, and in the near future how the project fund is spent.
-This requires holders to educate themselves and participate, but in return they currently receive ~14% annual DCR rewards.
-The number is approximate as of writing and is trending down, but annually 5-10% is expected even 2 years from now.
+Holders of Decred may choose to obtain voting rights and influence how the network evolves technically, and in the near future how the project fund is spent.
+This requires holders to educate themselves, temporarily lock their DCR in the governance system, and vote on various decisions.
+In return they receive rewards in DCR.
 The rewards mitigate supply inflation to a degree, unlike pure Proof of Work coins where all inflation goes to miners.

+As of writing the annualized rewards are ~14%.
+This number is not fixed.
+The more funds one locks in the governance system, the more predictable are the rewards.
+The percentage slowly decreases, but even 2 years from now 5-10% annual DCR rewards are possible.

-To maximize participation and rewards users need to re-deposit chunks of DCR every 30 days on average.
-Each chunk is worth $4,500 as of writing.
-Large holdings result in many chunks that require re-depositing every day.
-To save from routine, users have a choice: either leave voting wallet running 24/7 for max rewards, or re-deposit manually on occasions.
-The latter removes the need to maintain an always running computer and increases security, at the cost of some rewards.
+The funds are currently locked in chunks of 95 DCR or $3,300, and are unlocked in 30 days on average.
+To maximize their influence and rewards users need to lock the funds again as soon as they are unlocked.
+Large holdings result in many chunks that require action every day.
+To save from routine, users have a choice: either have a hot wallet running 24/7 that manages funds automatically, or lock the released funds manually on occasions.
+The latter removes the need to maintain an always running computer and is more secure, but at the cost of reduced participation.

 Custody provider is in the perfect position to maintain always running wallets that continuously re-deposit DCR and cast votes on behalf of clients.

+For clients, this system is an opportunity to increase the value of their holdings by making good decisions about the future of Decred.

 ## Preserve value

-Decred is consistently in top positions in [% down from all-time high](https://onchainfx.com/v/nzhsrD) chart, and is number 1 if non-currencies are excluded.
+Decred is consistently in top positions in [% down from all-time high](https://onchainfx.com/v/nzhsrD) chart.

 Clients of custodian services are likely to look for long term storage.
 Even if the service is perfectly executed, the health of the underlying asset is fundamental.
 In addition to technical factors noted above, these social and economic factors contribute to Decred's long term existence and prosperity:

 * The project is self-funding, 10% of the block rewards go into a project fund.
-As of writing, the project fund holds $21 M worth of DCR, which is more than 80% of DCR that has accrued thus far.
+As of writing, the project fund holds $18 M worth of DCR, which is more than 80% of DCR that has accrued thus far.
 * Regulatory risk is lower compared to many tokens due to how the launch was organized (no ICO, tokens had no value at time of airdrop).
 * Dozens of active developers.
 * One of the least controversial projects in the space by the count of hacks, dramas, lawsuits, broken promises, and such.